 Gnocchi – Metric as a Service¶

-Gnocchi is a multi-tenant timeseries, metrics and resources database.
+Gnocchi is an open-source, multi-tenant timeseries, metrics and resources database.
 It provides an HTTP REST interface to create and manipulate the data.
-It is designed to store metrics at a very large scale while providing access to metrics and resources information to operators and users.
+It is designed to store metrics at a very large scale while providing access to metrics and resources information and history.

 You can read the full documentation online at http://gnocchi.xyz.